DuPagePads Moving Forward during COVID-19

 THANK YOU to the generous donors continuing to send supplies and donations assistance in this emergency.
 Client needs are being met because of your support.

 The DuPagePads Emergency Response Fund continues to help replenish critical supplies and provide emergency temporary food and shelter.
 Unfortunately, DuPagePads cannot accept typical material donations for general use during this time.
-Please consider donating only these essential items using curbside “no contact” drop off boxes located in the parking lot of 703 W. Liberty Wheaton, IL 60187.
+Please consider donating only needed essential items using curbside “no contact” drop off boxes located in the parking lot of 703 W. Liberty Wheaton, IL 60187.

 Donation drop off hours are Monday-Friday 8:00am-8:00pm and Saturday-Sunday 8:00am-4:00pm.
 Please do not leave donations outside of the scheduled times, especially food items overnight.
 We apologize no donation receipts will be provided during this time and all items will be wiped down after received.